A topic from the subject of Distillation in Chemistry.

 Introduction

-Transition elements are a group of elements with atomic numbers between 21 and 30.
-They are characterized by their ability to form multiple oxidation states, which gives them a wide range of chemical properties.
+Transition elements are a group of elements with atomic numbers from 21 to 30 (and also including some elements in periods 6 and 7 which have similar properties).
+They are characterized by their ability to form multiple oxidation states, partially filled d orbitals, and a wide range of chemical properties and complex formation.

 Basic Concepts

 • The d-block: Transition elements are located in the d-block of the periodic table.
-The d-block contains elements with atomic numbers between 21 and 30.
+The d-block elements are defined by the filling of the d orbitals.

 Equipment and Techniques